Linder Sterling

 Linder Sterling (born 1954, Liverpool), commonly known as Linder, is a British artist known for her photography, radical feminist photomontage and confrontational performance art.
-She was also the former front-woman of Manchester based post-punk group Ludus.
-In 2017, Sterling was honored with the Paul Hamlyn Foundation Award.
+She was also the former frontwoman of Manchester-based post-punk group Ludus.
+In 2017, Sterling was honoured with the Paul Hamlyn Foundation Award.

 For her solo shows at the Hepworth Wakefield and Tate St Ives in 2013, Sterling collaborated with choreographer Kenneth Tindall of Northern Ballet for a performance piece, The Ultimate Form (2013), inspired by the artist's research into the work of Barbara Hepworth.
+She went on to work on a second ballet with Tindall titled Children of the Stain, inspired by artists Ithell Colquhoun and Barbara Hepworth.
+She produced the costumes for this ballet with Richard Nicoll.

-Recent solo exhibitions include Nottingham Contemporary, Kestnergesellschaft, Musée d'Art Moderne de Paris, and Museum of Modern Art PS1, and Sterling's work has been included in group exhibitions at Tate Modern, Australian Centre for Contemporary Art, Tate Britain, and Museum of Contemporary Art, Chicago.
+Recent solo exhibitions include Nottingham Contemporary, Kestnergesellschaft, Musée d'Art Moderne de Paris, and Museum of Modern Art PS1, and Sterling's work has been included in group exhibitions at Tate Modern, Australian Centre for Contemporary Art, Tate Britain, and Museum of Contemporary Art Chicago.

 Early life and education

-Sterling was born in Manchester to the late Jean and Thomas Mulvey.
-She was educated at Upholland Grammar School and studied Graphic Design at Manchester Polytechnic from 1974 to 1977.
+Sterling was born in Liverpool to Jean and Thomas Mulvey.
+She was educated at Upholland Grammar School and studied Graphic Design in Manchester School of Art at Manchester Polytechnic (now Manchester Metropolitan University) from 1974 to 1977.

-Work and exhibitions
+Work

-Sterling's photomontage work was influenced by the punk rock movement; the punk cut-and-paste sensibility provided a vehicle to explore rebellious, gender, commodity critique, and the body.
+Sterling's photomontage work was influenced by the punk rock movement; the punk cut-and-paste sensibility provided a vehicle to explore rebellion, gender, commodity critique, and the body.
 Her collage work was also influenced by the art historical Dadaist heritage, in particular the work of the German artist Hannah Hoch).
+She cites Dawn Adès' 1976 'Photomontage' as a major influence.

+"Orgasm Addict" cover

-In one of her early works, the cover art for the 1977 single release of "Orgasm Addict" by the punk band the Buzzcocks, the collage depicts a naked woman with an iron for a head and grinning mouths instead of nipples.
+In one of her early works, possibly her best known, the cover art for the 1977 single release of "Orgasm Addict" by the punk band Buzzcocks, the collage depicts a naked woman with an iron for a head and grinning mouths instead of nipples.
+Linder has instructed her son to not release the identity of the woman whose picture she used for the collage until after her death.

 "At this point, men's magazines were either DIY, cars or porn.
 Women's magazines were fashion or domestic stuff.
 So, guess the common denominator – the female body.
-I took the female form from both sets of magazines and made these peculiar jigsaws highlighting these various cultural monstrosities that I felt there were at the time."
+I took the female form from both sets of magazines and made these peculiar jigsaws highlighting these various cultural monstrosities that I felt there were at the time."Rolling Stone described Sterling's work as "subversive photomontages which splice images from consumer culture and glossy glamour magazines".

+Linder also designed the cover for Magazine’s 1978 debut album Real Life.

+Linder has collaborated with several fashion designers including Richard Nicoll, Louise Gray, Christopher Shannon and Ashish Gupta.